 3. Decipher the dealer invoice.
 The invoice is what the dealer paid for the vehicle.
 The sticker price is the “suggested” retail price of the car.
 The dealer sets the latter, but he or she is stuck with the former by the manufacturer.
 That difference is the dealer’s potential profit.
 And since the dealer needs to move inventory, you can counteroffer a price that still allows for some profit, while substantially lowering the sticker amount.

-4. Get great deals from your NEA membership benefits.
-Through the NEA Auto Buying Program, you’ll find great, hassle-free deals on new and used models from TrueCar-screened dealerships near you before you head to the lot.
-NEA members have seen an average savings of $3,383 off MSRP on new cars.
+5. Find bargains using your NEA membership benefits.
+If you shudder at the thought of negotiating, there are ways to avoid it.By taking advantage of a car buying service, such as the NEA Auto Buying Program, you’ll find great, hassle-free deals on new and used models from TrueCar-screened dealerships near you before you head to the lot.
+Pick out your car and head to the dealership with a price already in hand.
+NEA members have seen an average savings of $3,402 off MSRP.
 In addition, many of the dealers offer an extra member-only discount off the final negotiated price, and a free CARFAX report is available on some of the listed vehicles.